An analysis of localization transitions using non-parametric unsupervised learning: Wavefunction sampling and analysis

-The motivation for our study comes from the understanding that the Shannon entropy of the principal components $S_\mathrm{PCA}:=-\sum_{j=1}^d \lambda_{j} \ln (\lambda_{j})$ --- recently introduced as a measure of the information content of a physical data set~\cite{panda2023nonparametric,verdel2023datadriven} --- is connected to the participation entropy in the case of a specific encoding choice.
-This is particularly relevant since the participation entropy is the typical quantity of interest when studying disordered systems and is used for estimating an order parameter for localization transitions: the fractal dimension.
-The latter has been studied extensively in the context of disordered-induced transitions and several works have been devoted to addressing its properties~\cite{sierant2023universality,vanoni2023renormalization,kravtsov2018non,kutlin2023anatomy,Sierant2022Universal}.
-Then, if such a connection between $S_{\textrm{PCA}}$ and participation entropy exists, it comes naturally to investigate more in depth unsupervised learning methods to estimate the critical properties of the transition in an agnostic and assumption-free manner.
+The motivation for our study comes from the understanding that the $S_\mathrm{PCA}$ --- recently introduced as a measure of the information content of a physical data set~\cite{panda2023nonparametric,verdel2023datadriven} --- is connected to the participation entropy.
+This is particularly relevant since the participation entropy is the typical quantity of interest when studying disordered systems and is used for estimating an order parameter: the fractal dimension~\cite{sierant2023universality,vanoni2023renormalization,kravtsov2018non,kutlin2023anatomy,Sierant2022Universal}.
+The presence of such a connection between $S_{\textrm{PCA}}$ and participation entropy is intriguing as, in usual scenarios, when non-parametric estimators are employed, a clear physical picture is missing.
+Here we show that studying the principal components is physically meaningful as they are connected to an order parameter and thus they are guaranteed to store information of the physical process.